Event-Starter-Kit/website/README.md

 The site is built on top of [NodeJs](http://nodejs.org/) and the application requires some packages from the [NPM](https://www.npmjs.org/).

-First think to do is install the right packages:
+The First thing to do is to install the right packages:

 ```
 # Install grunt and bower